-Transportation costs represented 89% of our consolidated revenue in both 2012 and 2011 and 88% in 2010.
+Transportation costs represented 89% of our consolidated revenue in 2013, 2012 and 2011.
 Because transportation costs represent such a significant portion of our costs, even relatively small increases in these transportation costs, if we are unable to pass them through to our customers, are likely to have a significant effect on our gross margin and operating income.